oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-A Python library for Quandl’s RESTful API.
+A Python library for Quandl RESTful API.

 **More Information**